dosu0/gpa-calculator/README.md

 This app uses [svelte](https://svelte.dev) with typescript

-Svelte makes it easier for our code to update stuff in the HTML
+Svelte makes it easier for our code to update stuff in the HTML.

 ## Developing